Imdad-Rakib/Time_Tracker_Server/README.md

 ## Time-Tracking-System-Server
 This repository is a part of the project **Time Tracking System**.
-This is the backend of the system implemented using Express.js
+This is the backend of the system implemented using Express.js and MySQL

 ## Features
 The repository includes API endpoints for the execution of the functionalites described in the following link: